klaoude/QuickerStack/QuickStackStore/Package/README.md

 ## Localization

 This mod includes a translation system for all ingame display texts (not the config menu).
-Currently English and Chinese are supported.
+Currently English, Chinese and Russian are supported.

 For minor edits, you can override any display text in the config.
-If you are translating all display texts to your native language, please reach out to me, so I can add it to the mod as an automatic translation.
+If you want to translate everything to your native language, you can take the `QuickStackStore.English.json` as a template and name your file `QuickStackStore.<language>.json`, where `<language>` needs to be the [folder name of the base game for your language](https://valheim-modding.github.io/Jotunn/data/localization/language-list.html).
+When you are done or need help, please reach out to me, so I can add it to the mod for everyone.

+Thank you to everyone who provided a translation:

 The Chinese translation was provided by [Tiomer](https://www.nexusmods.com/users/114839878).
+The Russian translation was provided by [Opik7](https://www.nexusmods.com/users/82796113).

 Source code available on github: https://github.com/Goldenrevolver/QuickStackStore